Powering Down for Breaks

 Turn off the lights in all spaces.

-Shut all windows tightly, then close blinds and curtains if available.
+Shut and latch all windows tightly, then close blinds and curtains if available.

 This keeps heating & cooling inside where it belongs.

 Shutdown non-essential equipment (printers, freezers, growth chambers) in lab and office spaces.

 Create a checklist with your team to ensure the right equipment is shut down.